 - Extra repayments.

 - Line of credit.

 - Split loans (multiple loan accounts).

 The following are generally not available with a low doc mortgage:

 - Third-party guarantees (e.g. parents guaranteeing your loan)

 - In some instances, security substitution

-In most cases, you would need to lodge a new application so that the lender’s credit department could review your situation at the time that a repayment break or new security property was required.
+In most cases, you would need to lodge a new application so that the lender’s credit department could review your situation when a repayment break or new security property was required.

-Low doc home loans are designed to assist those who have a deposit saved or who have existing equity in a property but are self employed and have difficultly showing proof of their income.
+Low doc home loans are designed to assist those who have a deposit saved or have existing equity in a property but are self employed and have difficulty proving their income.